shoelace-style/shoelace/docs/getting-started/themes.md

 # Themes

 Shoelace is designed to be highly customizable through pure CSS.
 Out of the box, you can choose from a light or dark theme.
-Alternatively, you can design your own theme from scratch.
+Alternatively, you can design your own theme.

 A theme is nothing more than a stylesheet that uses the Shoelace API to define design tokens and apply custom styles to components.
 To create a theme, you will need a decent understanding of CSS, including [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) and the [`::part` selector](https://developer.mozilla.org/en-US/docs/Web/CSS/::part).

-For developers, built-in themes are also available as JavaScript modules that export [Lit CSSResult](https://lit.dev/docs/api/styles/#CSSResult) objects.
+?> For component developers, built-in themes are also available as JavaScript modules that export [Lit CSSResult](https://lit.dev/docs/api/styles/#CSSResult) objects.
 You can find them in `dist/themes/*.styles.js`.

 ## Theme Basics

 All themes are scoped to classes using the `sl-theme-{name}` convention, where `{name}` is a lowercase, hyphen-delimited value representing the name of the theme.
 The included light and dark themes use `sl-theme-light` and `sl-theme-dark`, respectively.
-A custom theme called "Purple Power", for example, would use the `sl-theme-purple-power` class.
+A custom theme called "Purple Power", for example, would use a class called `sl-theme-purple-power`

-Every selector must be scoped to the theme's class to ensure interoperability with other themes.
+All selectors must be scoped to the theme's class to ensure interoperability with other themes.
 You should also scope them to `:host` so they can be imported and applied to custom element shadow roots.

 ```css
 :host,